 - i.
-The ACD's Risk Management Policy deals with Side Arrangements - ii.
-The main conflict of interest with Side Arrangements is the potential for one or more investors to be advantaged over other investors by terms within their Side Arrangements.
+The ACD's Risk Management Policy deals with Side Arrangements. - ii.
+The main conflict of interest with side letters is the potential for one or more investors to be advantaged over other investors by terms within their side letters.
 For example, the preferential early exit of one investor may reduce the portfolio liquidity, which might make withdrawals unavailable to other investors.
 Subsequently, it may be the case that other investors are actually disadvantaged.
 The ACD will give consideration as to whether the nature and scope of the provisions are consistent with treating all investors fairly.

-Any Side Arrangement which contains 'material terms' will be fully considered before it is put in place.
+Any side letter which contains 'material terms' will be fully considered before it is put in place.
 Examples of material terms would include preferential redemption rights, 'key man' provisions, redemption 'gate' waivers and portfolio transparency rights.

-15. RECOGNITION AND ENFORCEMENT OF JUDGMENTS
+16. RECOGNITION AND ENFORCEMENT OF JUDGMENTS